First United Methodist Church, Pasadena has been a part of the Pasadena community for over 150 years, always located in the heart of the city.

 One of the hallmarks of our church is our wonderful stained glass windows!
 Each window tells a part of the story of the life of Jesus.
 One of the most impressive of our windows is the Rose Window on the south wall of our sanctuary.
 The rose window has many roots, but it is associated with the Gothic period.
 The window's circular shape symbolizes the unity of all things.
 Within the circle, the geometry of the quatrefoil contains 12 major divisions that point to the finite and infinite, earth and heaven.
 Our Rose Window is a memorial in honor of Rev. A.W.
 Bunker, pastor in 1884 (before the church was built).

-Church members Santiago Alvarez, Rev. Dr. Thomas Brunkow, and Kendall In have gathered images and information on our windows into a booklet for further study.
+For their Confirmation projects, church members Santiago (Sanctuary) and Sebastian (Chapel) Alvarez, along with Rev. Dr. Thomas Brunkow and Kendall In, have gathered images and information on our windows into a booklet for further study.
+Please click the buttons below to download each guide.

 Music for Stained Glass